klausweiss/dotfiles/nvim/pack/default/start/LuaSnip/DOC.md

 	- the given snippet(`"this is ${1:nested}"`) and
 	- an empty insertNode

 # VARIABLES

 All `TM_something`-variables are supported with two additions:
 `SELECT_RAW` and `SELECT_DEDENT`.
-These were introduced because `TM_SELECTED_TEXT` is designed to be compatible with vscodes' behaviour, which can be counterintuitive when the snippet can be expanded at places other than the point where selection started (or when doing transformations on selected text).
+These were introduced because `TM_SELECTED_TEXT` is designed to be compatible with vscodes' behavior, which can be counterintuitive when the snippet can be expanded at places other than the point where selection started (or when doing transformations on selected text).